Add to watchlist

 Assessment details Class Structure:

-This class is centered on two or three readings from the health and economics literatures chosen for each session.
+This class is centered around two readings from the health and economics literature purposely chosen for each session.
 The instructor will go over the readings in class, present key theoretical and empirical elements and expects students to challenge the methods and findings of the papers presented.

 Grading:

-The grade of this class has the following three components:
+The grade of this class has the following two components:

 Class participation: Students are expected to have read articles on the reading list prior to class, and to be able to 1) answer specific questions about these articles and 2) critically assess the general approach and message of the articles discussed.